ashvtol/musync/README.md

  <img src="https://github.com/ashvtol/musync/blob/master/images/log.png" width="691px"></img>

- 4. Once the log is saved, now all you have to do is run the make command but before that provide the arguments to the files in the make file.
+ 4. Once the log is saved, now all you have to do is run the make command but before that provide the arguments to the files in the make file, suitable to your machine.
  ```
  Open make file and make the following changes: